ZPI-2024-25/KubernetesAccessManager/docs/CONFIGURATION.md

 - **Example**: `https://keycloak.example.com`

 ### **global.env.KEYCLOAK_CLIENT_SECRET**
 - **Description**: The client secret for Keycloak.
 This secret is used by frontend to authenticate with Keycloak.
-You can find the client secret in the Keycloak admin console. in the client credentials tab.
+You can find the client secret in the Keycloak admin console in the client credentials tab.
-- **Required**: No
+- **Required**: No, unless client authentication is enabled.
 - **Default**: None
 - **Used By**: Frontend